ozyo/stb_proteinart/pvsd/README.md

 No estimation of binding energies perhaps, but when you look at conformational changes no need for that high accuracy.

 These scripts are quite preliminary.

+Things that are needed:
+-- A different tool to compare the generated topologies without vsite -- Checking for vsite types that are not available
+-- Creating a full list of atomtypes or leave it to molecule specific only?
+-- Creating .hdb file automated
+-- Creating a full list for .vsd file or molecule specific only?